ibeach/ibeach.github.io/index.md

+---
+layout: page
+title: Navigation
+navigation: 1
+---

-<h1> testing </h1>
+<h1> Isabel Beach </h1>

-Congratulations, you've found my homepage!

 My current interests are differential geometry and mathematical biology.
-I also try to paint and garden in my spare time.
-Sometimes I try my hand at insect photography.

-You can check out some of my creations on the left sidebar.
+You can check out some of my creations/projects on the left sidebar.